 And this is very subtle.

-But Newt or whoever in the Republican primary field, he's not this field of nominees, when they go after the media, they are signaling to the American people that they understand and are fearless and are willing to buck the establishment.
+But Newt or whoever in the Republican primary field, this field of nominees, when they go after the media, they are signaling to the American people that they understand and are fearless and are willing to buck the establishment.

-The American, especially Republican voters are fed up with establishment Washington Republicans kowtowing to the media, trying to use the media to get their message out, worrying about what the media says or thinks about them.
+The American, especially Republican voters, are fed up with establishment Washington Republicans kowtowing to the media, trying to use the media to get their message out, worrying about what the media says or thinks about them.

 The American people don't want somebody who's afraid of the media.

-The American people, the voters on our side particularly want somebody who'll take them on.
+The American people, the voters on our side particularly, want somebody who'll take them on.

-And not be worried about what's going to be said about it.
+Just like we want somebody who'll take Obama on fearlessly and not be worried about what's going to be said about it.

 We don't want somebody who's going to be reluctant because of the color of Obama's skin.